Ordnance QF 17-pounder: 77 mm HV

-When the Cromwell's replacement, the Comet, was at the design stage, the 75 mm HV concept was reworked to fire the same projectiles as the 17-pounder through a shortened 17-pounder barrel but retaining the 3-inch cartridge case firing from a standard 3-inch breech.
+When the Comet (A34) tank was at the design stage, the 75 mm HV (as it was) was reworked to fire the same projectiles as the 17-pounder through a shortened 17-pounder barrel.
 This has the benefit of greater ease of use on tanks, many of which would not have sufficient turret space to accommodate the breech length and recoil distance of the 17-pounder.
 Similarly, the smaller 3"-based ammunition was easier to store and handle in the tank's cramped interior.
-This new gun's ammunition was not interchangeable with the 17-pounder and to prevent confusion over ammunition supplies, it was renamed the 77 mm HV—the 'HV' standing for High Velocity—although it was the same 76.2 mm calibre as the 17-pounder.
+This new gun's ammunition was not interchangeable with the 17-pounder.